Cookie Policy

 - Use private/incognito mode to ensure no cookies persist past your browser session.

-- Withdraw a saved "I've seen the cookie banner" acknowledgement by clearing the local-storage entry
+- Withdraw a saved "I've seen the cookie banner" acknowledgement by deleting the

-amlcc:cookie-notice-acknowledgedfrom your browser's developer tools — the banner will reappear on your next visit.
+amlcc_cookie_notice_ackcookie in your browser's settings — the banner will reappear on your next visit. - Remove the analytics identifier by clearing the

 8. Changes to this policy